rozsass/text-dev-editor/_pages/casestudies.md

 ## Ch03B Comparing hotel prices in Europe: Vienna vs London
 How can we compare hotel markets over Europe and learn about characteristics of hotel prices?
-Using the `hotels-europe` dataset, we pick Vienna and London and focus on 3-4 star hotels located in the city center and compare the distribution of prices for a weekday in November 2017.
-From our summary statistics and visualized distributions we conclude that hotel prices in London tend to be substantially higher on average and more spread than in Vienna.
+Can we visualize two distributions on one graph?
+What descriptive statistics would best describe each distribution and their differences?
+Can we visualize descriptive statistics?

-The case study shows some of the most important descriptive statistics for quantitative variables and illustrates the comparison of distributions and the use of histograms and density plots.
+This case study uses the `hotels-europe` dataset and selects 3-4 star hotels in Vienna and London to compare the distribution of prices for a weekday in November 2017.
+It illustrates the comparison of distributions and the use of histograms and density plots.
+It illustrates the use of some of the most important **descriptive statistics** for quantitative variables and their visualizations, **box plots** and **violin plots**.

 **Code**: [**Stata**](link) or [**R**](ch07-hotel-simple-reg_intro.R) or [**Python**](clink) or [ALL](link).
 **Data**: [hotels-vienna](link-hotels-vienna).